pgbarletta/locuaz/docs/source/blocks.rst

 so *locuaz* can copy the path with all the necessary files to rebuild the topology after each mutation.

-Scoring Function
+Scorer
 -----------------
 These are abstractions over external programs that estimate the affinity between the target and the binder over each frame of the MD. *gmxmmpbsa* is the only one that comes built-in with *locuaz* and does not an external binary, but it does need an input script.
-More info on all scoring functions can be found at :ref:`scoringfunctions:Scoring Functions`.
+More info on all scorers can be found at :ref:`scorers:scorers`.

 Pruner
 ----------